Want to quit smoking?

 Western also has a number of Clear Air Corridors (smoke-free zones) including a large zone that encompasses the entire property border with London Health Sciences Centre and most of the north end of main campus.

-If you are not in a Clear Air Corridor, and you are more than 10 metres from any Western building, you may smoke.
-This will change July 1, 2018, when the policy will change to allow smoking only in special designated areas.
+Today, if you are not in a Clear Air Corridor, and you are more than 10 metres from any Western building, you may smoke.
+This will change July 1, 2018.

 Fresh air and a cleaner campus are good for all of us.
 We hope that all members of our community will help us achieve these goals by following smoking restrictions, and by respectfully approaching and informing those who may not be aware of restrictions.
 Western is developing enforcement protocols for our move to a smoke-free environment, but our hope is that by educating our community, and providing supports for those who wish to quit smoking, we will see a cultural shift that will enable all to enjoy the clear air.